skoolkid/skoolkit/sphinx/source/commands.rst

   Trace Z80 machine code execution.
 FILE may be a binary (raw memory) file, a SNA, SZX or Z80 snapshot, or '48', '128' or '+2' for no snapshot.
-If 'OUTFILE' is given, an SZX/Z80 snapshot or WAV file is written after execution has completed.
+If 'OUTFILE' is given, an SZX/Z80 snapshot, WAV file or PNG file is written after execution has completed.

   Options:
     --audio               Show audio delays.